-Realizing the Value of EMS in Our Nation's Health Care Transformation
+Defining the Role of EMS in Our Nation's Health Care Transformation The New EMS Value Proposition

-Our nation's health care system is in the process of transforming from a fee-for-service delivery model to a patient-centered, value-driven, and outcomes-based model.
-Emergency Medical Services (EMS) is uniquely positioned to support this transformation and help achieve the Institute of Healthcare Improvement's (IHI) Triple Aim
+Our nation's health care system is in the process of transforming from a fee-for-service delivery model to a patient-centered, and value and outcomes-based model.
+Emergency Medical Services (EMS) is uniquely positioned to support this transformation and help achieve the Institute of Healthcare Improvement's (IHI) Triple Aim of improving the patient experience of care, including quality and satisfaction, improving the health of populations, and reducing the per capita cost of health care.